 When everything had to be moved by muscle power, the distance between ship and store really mattered.
-Dunedin’s deep-water anchorage, Port Chalmers, is only a few minutes’ drive from the city today, but in the mid-1800s it seemed inconveniently far.
+Dunedin’s deep-water anchorage, Port Chalmers, is only a few minutes’ drive from the city today, but in the mid-19th century it seemed inconveniently far.
 But at least it had deep water.
 Whanganui had only a dangerous, shallow river, and New Plymouth a wild, open beach.

-In the 1840s the governor appointed harbour masters, although by that time the settlers who had come from Britain on the New Zealand Company’s immigration schemes built some rickety port works.
+In the 1840s the governor appointed harbour masters.
+By that time the settlers who had come from Britain on the New Zealand Company’s immigration schemes had built some rickety port works.
 At Port Chalmers in 1848 a crane was perched on Wickliffe Pier, which was roughly assembled from mānuka posts and planks, and only really usable at high tide.
 Further up the harbour at Dunedin, newcomers squelched ashore through mud.
 In Wellington, Wallace’s Wharf was merely a line of planks and trestles at the sea end.
 Ferrying everyone and everything back and forth in small boats made cargo work slow and laborious.